 SANGKEN FESTIVAL WILL BE CELEBRATED

-It is akin to the festival of Holi and Songkran festival of Thailand.
-Though it is celebrated all over the Tai Khamtis, Singphoos and Tangsas (Tikhaks) inhabited districts with great enthusiasm, it is in Kongmu Kham (Tengapani), Namsai, Chongkham, Empong and Phaneng that these communities hold the very important ritual of bathing the Buddha and people from all over come to witness this event.
+Sangken is akin to the festival of Holi and Songkran festival of Thailand.
+Though it is celebrated all over the Tai Khamtis, Singphoos and Tangsas (Tikhaks) inhabited districts with great enthusiasm, it is in Namsai Chongkham, Empong, and Phaneng that these communities hold the very important ritual of bathing the Buddha and people from all over come to witness this event.
 The pouring of water is symbolic of the cleansing of the spirit, mind and body.